eryxcoop/cardano-zk-aiken/aiken-zk/README.md

 let num = 3
 offchain custom("path/to/circom/component.circom", [@array, num])
 ```
-This will let our compiler know that the ```array``` variable contains a list, which is something that in the general case we can't know statically (for example, if that variable comes from the datum).
-If the path is well-defined, the workflow for custom circuits will now follow the same steps as the example.
+This will let our compiler know that the ```array``` variable contains a list.
+If the path is defined correctly, the workflow for custom circuits will now follow the same steps as the example.
+When using custom circuits, you must provide an array with the public inputs alone.

 ### Public and private parameters